-The Group has continued to focus its R&D efforts on new hepatitis, oncology, respiratory system and cardio-cerebral vascular medicines.
-During the year, the Group was granted 36 registration approvals, made 52 clinical trial applications involving 26 innovative drugs, and obtained 51 clinical trial approvals including 34 Category I innovative drug research projects and involving 25 Category I innovative products.
-Cumulatively, a total of 417 pharmaceutical products had obtained clinical trial approval, or were under clinical trial or applying for production approval.
-Out of these, 37 were for hepatitis medicines, 215 for oncology medicines, 22 for respiratory system medicines, 16 for endocrine, 17 for cardio-cerebral medicines and 110 for other medicines.
+The Group has continued to focus its R&D efforts on new hepatitis, oncology, respiratory system and cardio-cerebral medicines.
+During the fourth quarter, the Group was granted 5 clinical trial approvals, 12 production approvals, and 23 approvals for Consistency Evaluation, and made 6 clinical trial applications, 2 application for Consistency Evaluation and 4 production applications.
+Cumulatively, a total of 391 pharmaceutical products had obtained clinical trial approval, or were under clinical trial or applying for production approval.
+Out of these, 39 were for hepatitis medicines, 183 for oncology medicines, 22 for respiratory system medicines, 20 for endocrine, 16 for cardio-cerebral medicines and 111 for other medicines.

-Over the years, the Group has been placing high importance on R&D and bringing innovation, collaboration and imitation together to raise R&D standards and efficiency.
+Over the years, the Group has been placing high importance on R&D and innovation, as well as through collaboration and imitation, to raise both R&D standards and efficiency.
 Regarding R&D as the lifeblood of the Group's development, the Group continues to devote into more resources.
-For the year ended 31 December, 2021, the R&D expenditure amounted to approximately RMB3,820.17 million in total, accounted for approximately 14.2% of the Group's revenue, most of which was charged to the statement of profit or loss.
-During the year, expenditure on innovative drugs and biological drugs accounted for more than 70% of the R&D expenditure, an increase of approximately 64.7% compared with last year.
-Expenditure on the therapeutic area of oncology accounted for approximately 75% of the R&D expenditure, an increase of approximately 71.2% over last year.
+For the year ended 31 December, 2020, the total R&D expenditure of approximately RMB2,852.68 million, which accounted for approximately 12.1% of the Group's revenue, was charged to the statement of profit or loss and capitalized in the statement of financial position.

 The Group also emphasizes on the protection of intellectual property rights.
 It encourages its enterprises to apply for patent applications as a means to enhance the Group's core competitiveness.
-During the year, the Group has filed 939 new patent applications and received 290 authorized patent notices.
+During the fourth quarter, the Group has received 46 authorized patent notices (45 invention patents and 1 utility model patent) and filed 222 new patent applications (all were invention patents).
+Cumulatively, the Group has obtained 924 invention patent approvals, 31 utility model patents and 115 apparel design patents.